example42/psick/README.md

     git clone https://github.com/example42/control-repo
     cd control-repo

-To setup or verify the presence of the needed prerequisites just execute the script:
+To install the minimum prequequisites (hiera-eyaml, deep_merge, r10k gems) and populate the external modules directory via r10k, just run:

     bin/puppet_setup.sh

-If you have Fabric installed local you can use Fabric for initial setup (and many other operations):
+If you lso want to install the recommended (Fabric, Vagrant, Docker) prerequisites, run:

+    bin/setup.sh

+You will be asked to confirm or skip each component installation.

+NOTE: setup.sh currently does not fully work on Mac and Windows.

+For unattended setups (typically in CI pipelines) you can skip confirmation requests with:

+    bin/setup.sh auto

+The setup script installs Fabric, which can be used for several tasks related to control-repo workflow management.
+To show the available tasks:

-    fab puppet.setup
+    fab -l

 ## Documentation

 The control-repo is full of more or less hidden stuff, which ease a lot Puppet code development, testing and deployment.